Rajpratik71/Mininet-wiki/Introduction-to-Mininet.md

 <a id=controllers></a>
 ### OpenFlow Controllers

-If you invoke Mininet from the command line, it uses the `ovsk' controller, `ovs-controller`, by default.
+If you invoke Mininet from the command line, it uses the `ovsk` controller, `ovs-controller`, by default.
 This controller implements a simple Ethernet learning switch and supports up to 16 individual switches.